Electron Self-Energy and Generalized Drude Formula for Infrared Conductivity of Metals: Preliminaries

 \section{Preliminaries}

 Holstein \cite{Holstein1} used elementary arguments to show that in the infrared properties of metals there can be quantum effects (outside of the semiclassical Boltzmann approach) when the temperature is low enough and the probing frequency $\omega$ is degenerate with non-electronic excitations like phonons.
 Such effects have been seen experimentally \cite{Joyce,Farnworth}.
-G\"otze and W\"olfle (GW) \cite{Gotze} gave a nice simplified way to compute such effects in the optical response of metals using truncated equations of motion to compute the ``memory function'' $M(\omega)$ defined as
+G\"otze and W\"olfle (GW) \cite{Gotze} gave a nice simplified way to compute such effects in the optical response of metals using truncated equations of motion to compute the ``memory function'' $M(\omega+i\eta)$ defined as

 In the dc limit, their formulas correctly reproduce lowest-order variational solutions of the corresponding Boltzmann transport theories.
-Unfortunately, a systematic perturbation theory for $M(\omega)$ is not known.
-The GW results are slightly less accurate than the corresponding lowest order results of Green's function theories.
+Unfortunately, a systematic perturbation theory for $M(\omega+i\eta)$ is not known, and the GW approximation is therefore hard to improve.
+The GW results are slightly less accurate than the corresponding lowest-order results of Green's function theories.

-The function $-M(\omega)$ has causal analytic properties and, not surprisingly, bears a close resemblance to an electron self-energy $\Sigma(\vec{k},\omega)$ for $\vec{k}$-points averaged over the Fermi surface.
+The function $-M(\omega+i\eta)$ has causal analytic properties and, not surprisingly, bears a close resemblance to an electron self-energy $\Sigma(\vec{k},\omega+i\eta)$ for $\vec{k}$-points averaged over the Fermi surface.
 However, the imaginary part of $\Sigma$ is $-1/2\tau$ while the imaginary part of $-M$ must be $-1/\tau$.
 This is not the only difference between $-M$ and $\Sigma$.
 Since the analogy between $-M$ and $\Sigma$ is sometimes used for analysis of infrared spectra \cite{Timusk}, it is important to understand just how good it actually is.
 A full formula seems not to have been derived, and is beyond the ambition of this paper.
 A reasonable conjecture is that when anisotropy with $k$ around the Fermi surface is not too important, then